diffblue/cbmc/doc/architectural/central-data-structures.md

 ## goto_modelt

-The `goto_modelt` is the main data structure that CBMC (and the other tools) use for holding the GOTO intermediate representation.
+The `goto_modelt` is the top-level data structure that CBMC (and the other tools) use for holding the GOTO intermediate representation.

 A `goto_modelt` is effectively a pair, consisting of: